 - Entertainment Weekly first hit the newsstands.

-- The San Francisco 49ers were the Super Bowl champs, the Cincinnati Reds won the World Series, and the Edmonton Oilers clinched the Stanley Cup.
+- Here are some sports facts from 1990: The San Francisco 49ers were the Super Bowl champs, the Cincinnati Reds won the World Series, and the Edmonton Oilers clinched the Stanley Cup.

 - In the year 1990, unemployment averaged 5.6%, inflation was 5.39%, and the retail price for a gallon of gas averaged $1.34.

 - Potatoes were 89 cents for a five-pound bag, Coca-Cola cost $1.99 for an eight-pack, and eggs were 89 cents a dozen.

 - A General Electric washing machine cost $199.00, and Cheer liquid laundry detergent was $3.49 for a half-gallon container.